-For the year ended December 31, 2021, the business recorded a significantly improved total comprehensive income of US\$13.9 million, compared to a total comprehensive loss of US\$45.8 million for the corresponding period in 2020, an increase of US\$59.7 million or 130%.
+For the year ended December 31, 2021, the Company recorded significant improvements in Total Comprehensive Income totalling US\$13.9 million, compared to a Total Comprehensive Loss of US\$45.8 million for the corresponding period in 2020, an increase of US\$59.7 million or 130%.
 This was due mainly to higher net investment revaluation gains resulting from favourable price movements for stocks in the equity portfolio as the market rebounded in 2021.